The CFB provides training, resources, and direct assistance from your Candidate Services liaison to help campaigns navigate the audit process.

 Additionally, deadlines will be extended (in the Campaign Finance Act, this is called “tolling”) if your campaign:

-- submits a late response to a request for information;
+- submits a late response to any request for information;

-- submits an inadequate response to a request for information;
+- submits an inadequate response to any request for information;

 - requests an extension to its response deadline; or